Our People

 Rosa is a strong campaigner and has worked with organisations across the UK raising awareness and supporting survivors of abuse.
 She has given talks on her lived experience and the impact of childhood trauma at universities and safeguarding conferences.
 She is an active member of the forum for the Truth Project and has contributed to the review of victims’ law held by the Victims Commissioner for London.
 Rosa was appointed Child Abuse Ambassador for ‘Respect Yourself’, a charity providing advocacy and support for young people.

 Through her work Rosa saw the pattern of abuse, trauma and predictable outcomes related to mental and physical health.
 She was shocked by the lack of open conversation and opportunity for children to speak out and be heard.
 She founded Survivors Can Shine to lift the taboo on speaking about abuse and break the silence that abusers rely on.
-She created the I Shine, Speak Out Safeguarding programme to provide a platform to empower children and celebrate their voices.
+She created the I Shine, Speak Out Ambassadors for Change programme to provide a platform to empower children and celebrate their voices.
 Leading with a multi-agency approach and establishing transparency between services, her mission is to ensure that no child is left without a voice.

 'I no longer feel ashamed or that I have to hide from my childhood, the determination I had to survive as a child is what gave me the strength I have to continue today.'